-Deputy director at the KZN office of the Premier arrested for fake qualifications for R1m per year job
+Deputy director at the KZN office of the premier arrested for fake qualifications for R1m per year job

 The suspect will appear in court on February 16.

-In another incident, a KZN man who used a fake qualification to get a job at Umgeni Water has been ordered to pay back the money he earned during his time there.
+In another incident, a KZN man who used a fake qualification to get a job at Umgeni Water has been ordered to repay the money he was paid during his time there.

 Six years after he started working at the water utility, Sheldon Naidoo was caught out after he applied for another position, according to EyeWitness News (EWN).